Pearson CEO says Financial Times is not for sale

-LONDON The new chief executive of British education and media group Pearson (PSON.L) said the Financial Times (FT) is not for sale, refuting repeated media speculation about the newspaper's future at the company.
+LONDON Feb 25 The new chief executive of British education and media group Pearson said the Financial Times (FT) is not for sale, refuting repeated media speculation about the newspaper's future at the company.

 "The FT is a valued and valuable part of Pearson.
 I have said the business is not for sale, nor have we initiated, conducted, encouraged in any shape or form, any sort of process whatsoever, nor have I had any conversations with anybody about the sale of the FT," Chief executive John Fallon said when asked about the newspaper on a call with reporters on Monday.